Beneficial Ownership Transparency

 - Urging the Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) to strengthen and finalize the rules proposed in 2014 requiring financial institutions to carry out appropriate due diligence to identify and verify the ultimate beneficial owners of legal entity customers.
 As a result of our advocacy, Treasury finalized the rules in May 2016 and the rules came into effect in May 2018.

 - Urging FinCEN to close the loopholes in the current legal framework that allow corrupt individuals to launder money in the U.S. through anonymous real estate transactions.
 As a result of our advocacy, the U.S. Department of Treasury announced in January 2016 that it would begin a pilot project for identifying and tracking secret buyers of high-end properties in select markets.
-The Financial Crimes Enforcement Network (FinCEN) recently renewed the Geographic Targeting Orders (GTOs).
-This is the third time the GTOs have been extended.
-We welcome the announcement and ask Treasury to expand the program to the entire country and make it permanent.
+Since 2016, the Financial Crimes Enforcement Network (FinCEN) has been renewing the Geographic Targeting Orders (GTOs).
+The last one was issued in May 2020.
+C4I has asked Treasury to expand the program to the entire country and make it permanent.
 We also want Treasury to repeal the exemption granted in 2002 to persons involved in real estate settlements and closings from the Patriot Act requirement of implementing AML programs.